1760 - British operations in Bengal

 On October 14, Vansittart reached Murshidabad with the British detachment.

 During interviews conducted on October 15, 16 and 18, Mir Jafar was made acquainted with the resolutions of the Calcutta Council.
 These interviews bearing no fruit, the nawab was informed that he would be allowed only two more days to decide.
 Mir Jafar, terrified at the aspect of affairs and fearing that he might be assassinated at Murshidabad, retired to his palace on the opposite side of the river.

-On October 19, as no communication had been received from Mir Jafar, Lieutenant-Colonel Caillaud was ordered to proceed with 200 men of the Bengal European Regiment to join the troops of Mir Kassim and to surround the nawab's palace.
+On October 19, as no communication had been received from Mir Jafar, Lieutenant-Colonel Caillaud was ordered to proceed with Yorke's detachment to join the troops of Mir Kassim and to surround the nawab's palace.
 The British soldiers occupied the centre square; and Mir Jafar was called on to formally resign in favour of Mir Kassim, now appointed by the British deputy-nawab and successor to the throne.
 These overtures were refused by the nawab; but Mr. Warren Hastings giving him to understand that resistance was useless, Mir Jafar declared that his life would be insecure if he were left in Mir Kassim's power.

 On October 20, Mir Jafar consented to resign absolutely, the Council guaranteeing his personal safety; and, this having been done, Mir Jafar, the ex-nawab, was conveyed under a strong escort to Calcutta, where some fitting houses were prepared for his reception, and a liberal allowance was provided by Mir Kassim, who now reigned in his stead.